acolom/ToStringSourceGenerator/Readme.md

 }
 ```

-Generator will override `ToString()` method and will create a method like this
+Generator will override `ToString()` method and will create a method like this one:

 ```C#
 public override string ToString()